NeurodataWithoutBorders/pynwb/docs/source/extensions_tutorial/2_create_extension_spec_walkthrough.rst

 Creating a namespace
 ~~~~~~~~~~~~~~~~~~~~
 NWB organizes types into namespaces.
 You must define a new namespace before creating any new types.
 After following
-the instructions from `ndx-template <https://github.com/nwb-extensions/ndx-template>`_, you should have a file
+the instructions from the :nwb_extension:`ndx-template`, you should have a file
 ``ndx-my-ext/src/spec/create_extension_spec.py``.
 The beginning of this file should look like

 .. code-block:: python